 Xavier went through the islands of Malaysia, where he baptized the first Japanese convert.
 Intrigued by the tales of Japan, he learned enough Japanese to preach to simple folk, to instruct, and to baptize, and to establish missions for those who were to follow him.
 From Japan he had dreams of going to China, but this plan was never realized.
 Before reaching the mainland, he died.
 His remains are enshrined in the Church of Good Jesus in Goa.
 He and Saint Thérèse of Lisieux were declared co-patrons of the missions in 1925.

 “No-one may ever excel in great things, who do not first excel in little things.”St. Francis Xavier

-St. Nicholas was born to wealthy parents in Asia Minor in the 3rd or 4th century.
+St. Nicholas was of Greek descent, born to wealthy parents in Asia Minor in the 3rd or 4th century.
 Both of his parents died during an epidemic when he was a young man, leaving him well off, but to be raised by his uncle – the Bishop of Patara.
 Obeying Jesus’ words to “sell what you own and give the money to the poor,” Nicholas used his whole inheritance to assist the needy, the sick, and the suffering.
 He became the bishop of Myra in Turkey and many stories attest to his generosity to the poor and hungry, especially children.